Geoffrey Boleyn: Death & burial

-Geoffrey died in 1463 and was buried in the Church of St Lawrence Jewry in the City of London: his will was proved in July 1463.
+Geoffrey died on June 17, 1463 in his home on Milk Street, City of London.
+He was buried in the Church of St Lawrence Jewry in the City of London: his will was proved in July 1463.
 He left £100 to make a new rood-loft for St Lawrence church, and 1000 marks to each of his three unmarried daughters.
 By his inquisition post mortem, held in that year, it was shown that in Kent he held the manors of Kemsing, Seal, Hever Cobham and Hever Brocays, and Chiddyngton; in Sussex, Pashley Manor in Ticehurst (as of the Rape of Hastings); in London, various properties in the area of St Mary Aldermary church, Wood Street, Milk Street and Westcheap; and in Norfolk, Blickling, Mulbarton, Horsford, Holkham (as of Buckenham Castle), Stiffkey, Filby, Postwick, Carbrooke and West Lexham.
 Of these his widow Anna Boleyn (née Hoo) was holding only Mulbarton manor and advowson in her own right, at her death and inquisition in 2 Richard III.